retutch/tutch-test/README.md

 Tutch Testing Format
 ====================

-This documents the format of Tutch specifications.
+This README documents the format of Tutch specifications.

 A Tutch test is a file ending in `.tut` where one or more lines at the beginning of the file begin with `% test`.